LukaKaranovic/surrounded/docs/logicaldesign.md

 The game could go on for many rounds, with much of the gorey details of higher round counts and discussion of scope creep still on the table for discussion.

-The enemies will all spawn outside of the player camera, and will positionally shoot based on radius of enemy and radius of player.
+The enemies will all spawn outside of the player camera, and will positionally shoot based on distance from the player.
 The game logic will mostly deal with enemy spawn rates and updated credits to dictate spawns.
-The enemies will spawn infinitely and the credit count will determine which enemies spawn.
+The enemies will spawn infinitely and the credit amount and costs will determine which enemies spawn.
 This goes on infinitely until the round timer is done.

 ## <a name="phys"></a>8 Transition to physical design